skyrim-multiplayer/skymp/docs/skyrim_platform/win32.md

-# Win32 shell calls
+# Win32

-SkyrimPlatform provides support for opening links and more in os default browser by windows shell calls.
+SkyrimPlatform provides support for opening links in os default browser by windows shell calls and more.

 ```typescript
 import { win32 } from "skyrimPlatform";